Gloria Gaynor: Career revival

-Gaynor's career received a revitalizing spark in the early and mid 1990s with the worldwide disco revival movement.
-During the late 1990s, she dabbled in acting for a while, guest starring on The Wayans Bros, That '70s Show (singing "I Will Survive"), and Ally McBeal, before doing a limited engagement performance in Broadway's Smokey Joe's Cafe.
+Gaynor's career received a revitalizing spark in the early- and mid-1990s with the worldwide disco revival movement.
+During the late 1990s, she dabbled in acting for a while, guest-starring on The Wayans Bros, That '70s Show (singing "I Will Survive"), and Ally McBeal, before doing a limited engagement performance in Broadway's Smokey Joe's Cafe.
 In 2001, Gaynor performed "I Will Survive" at the 30th Anniversary concert for Michael Jackson.

-Gaynor returned to the recording studio in 2002, releasing her first album in over 15 years, I Wish You Love.
+Gaynor returned to the recording studio in 2002, releasing her first album in more than 15 years, I Wish You Love.
 The two singles released from the album, "Just Keep Thinking About You" and "I Never Knew", both topped Billboard's Hot Dance Music/Club Play.
 Both singles also secured moderate to heavy dance format radio airplay.
 The latter song also charted No. 30 on Billboard's Adult Contemporary chart.
-In 2004, Gaynor re-released her 1997 album The Answer (also released under the title What a Life) as a follow up to her successful album I Wish You Love.
+In 2004, Gaynor re-released her 1997 album The Answer (also released under the title What a Life) as a follow-up to her successful album I Wish You Love.
 The album includes her club hit "Oh, What a Life".

 In late 2002, Gaynor appeared with R&B stars on the "Rhythm, Love, and Soul" edition of the PBS series American Soundtrack.
 Her performance of the disco hit "I Will Survive" and new single "I Never Knew" was included on the accompanying live album that was released in 2004.

 On September 19, 2005, Gaynor was honored twice when she and her music were inducted into the Dance Music Hall of Fame, in the "Artist" category, along with fellow disco artists Chic and Sylvester.
 Her classic anthem "I Will Survive" was inducted under the "Records" category.
 In January 2008, the American Diabetes Association named Gaynor the Honorary Spokesperson of the 2008 "NYC Step Out to Fight Diabetes Walk".

 More television appearances followed in the late 2000s with 2009 appearances on The John Kerwin Show, The Wendy Williams Show, and The View to promote the 30th anniversary of "I Will Survive".
-In 2010, she appeared on Last Comic Standing and The Tonight Show.
+In 2010, she appeared on Last Comic Standing and The Tonight Show with Jay Leno.
+Gaynor released a contemporary Christian album in late 2013.